sjjsy/neronet/doc/user_manual.rst

 Specifying Clusters in Neronet CLI
 ----------------------------------

 You can specify clusters either via command line or by manually updating the clusters.yaml file.
-See the section *Installation* to get information on the format to use when manually updating the clusters.yaml file.
+See the section *Installation* for more information on the format when updating the clusters.yaml file manually.

 *To add clusters via command line use the following format:*
 ::